Teixeirinha: Biography

-For twenty years, he presented daily radio programs with two editions: “Teixeirinha Amanhece Cantando” (in the morning) and “Teixeirinha Comanda o Espetáculo” (at night) and, on Sunday mornings, he had the program “Teixeirinha Sings for Brazil ”, with transmission from the state capital to the interior and other Brazilian states.
+For twenty years, he presented daily radio programs with two editions: “Teixeirinha Amanhece Cantando” (in the morning) and “Teixeirinha Comanda o Espetáculo” (at night) and, on Sunday mornings, he had the program “Teixeirinha Sings for Brazil”, with transmission from the state capital to the interior and other Brazilian states.

 Teixeirinha received 13 gold discs and 5 diamond discs.
 He was an emeritus citizen of several municipalities in the state of Rio Grande do Sul, such as Passo Fundo, Santo Antônio da Patrulha, Rolante, and so on.

 In 1973 he played 15 shows in the United States and in 1975 he played 18 shows in Canada, in addition to several performances in shows in Portugal, France, Spain and England and performed in most countries in South America.

 During his twenty-two-year career, Teixeirinha was accompanied by the accordionist Mary Terezinha in concerts, on the radio and in the movies.

 He recorded more than 50 unreleased albums, totaling more than 70 albums including covers, recorded exactly 758 songs of his own authorship, leaving a collection of more than 1,200 compositions, including some unpublished.

 In 1985 Teixeirinha discovered he had lymphoma, after a few months, he had progressed in his recovery but on December 4, 1985, during the afternoon, Teixeirinha had a heart attack at home, the children called an ambulance but when he arrived at the hospital, Teixeirinha had died.
-Teixeirinha was buried in the Santa Casa da Miserocórdia cemetery in Porto Alegre, at his funeral, thousands of fans went to say goodbye, the police had to close streets because the number of people and huge, at his funeral, as he asked, were touched some songs to the sound of Accordion and Violão, as it was the style of music he most loved.
+Teixeirinha was buried in the Santa Casa da Misericórdia cemetery in Porto Alegre, at his funeral, thousands of fans went to say goodbye, the police had to close streets because the number of people and huge, at his funeral, as he asked, were touched some songs to the sound of Accordion and Violão, as it was the style of music he most loved.
 Teixeirinha left 7 daughters, Márcia Teixeira, Nancy Teixeira, Margareth Teixeira, Beta Teixeira, Líria Teixeira, Liane Teixeira and Preta Teixeira, and left 2 children, Vitor Mateus Teixeira Filho and Alexandre Teixeira.